Hopkins helps Cardinals rally past 49ers 24-20

 His 33-yard pass to Hopkins got the ball down to the 1 and then Drake ran it in on the next play to give Arizona the lead.

-Garoppolo led the 49ers down to the 16 before throwing an incomplete pass to Trent Taylor on fourth-and-5 that ended the comeback attempt
+Jimmy Garoppolo led the 49ers down to the 16 before throwing an incomplete pass to Trent Taylor on fourth-and-5 that ended the comeback attempt.

+“We were in that situation plenty of times last year,” Garoppolo said.
+“When you get in those situations, obviously it’s a little different today without the crowd, that game-day feel wasn’t there.
+It just comes down to execution.
+In the last minutes like that, every play is crucial, every yard is crucial.
+We just didn’t execute.”

+Garoppolo threw a 5-yard TD pass to Jerick McKinnon to give San Francisco a 20-17 lead with 8:38 to play before Murray led a late comeback.

 Murray had given the Cardinals the lead earlier in the fourth with a 22-yard scramble and his running ability wore down San Francisco’s defense as the game went on.